 If you commit a crime while involuntarily intoxicated through legally prescribed drugs, can you and should you be held criminally responsible for your actions?
 In relevant cases, these are the questions a defense of involuntary intoxication is posing to a jury during a criminal trial.

 The word ‘intoxication’ suggests firstly, alcohol is involved and secondly, the intoxicated individual generally became that way through their own choice.
-Legally, the term intoxication includes alcohol, illegal drugs, and what many are not aware of, also medications legally prescribed by a qualified doctor.
+Legally, the term intoxication includes alcohol, illegal drugs, and what many are not aware of, as well as medications legally prescribed by a qualified doctor.
 In most cases of voluntary intoxication and criminal acts, where an individual got themselves blind drunk and got behind the wheel of a car, for example, a defense based on intoxication is thrown out.
 Jurors don’t tend to respond well to defendants blaming the fact they were drunk or high at the time of the offense, for why they committed the crime when it was their own decisions that got them into that state.

 Voluntary versus involuntary intoxication can be the sticking point in many criminal cases, especially those involving medications prescribed by a physician.
 Self-induced intoxication by knowingly taking medication becomes complex when behaviors that follow turn criminal and a defendant blames the effects of that medication for their actions.
 They may have willingly swallowed the pills the defense says but, they were not aware that doing so could cause side effects to the extent of violence, recklessness, and risk-taking where they had no control over their actions and no full grasp of right or wrong.